Price plummets 70%: How the AI computing power rental bubble burst?

 AMD and Intel Alternative Suppliers

-Additionally, AMD and Intel have also launched lower-priced GPUs, such as AMD's MX300 and Intel's Gaudi 3.
+Additionally, AMD and Intel have launched lower-priced GPUs, such as AMD's MX300 and Intel's Gaudi 3.
 These GPUs perform excellently in inference and single-node tasks, are cheaper than H100, and offer more memory and computing power.
-Although they have not yet been fully validated in large multi-node cluster training, they are sufficiently mature for inference tasks, making them strong alternatives to H100.
+Although they have not been fully validated in large multi-node cluster training, they are mature enough for inference tasks, making them strong alternatives to H100.

-These cheaper GPUs have proven capable of handling most inference tasks, especially for common model architectures (like LLaMA 3).
-Therefore, users can choose these alternative GPUs to reduce costs after resolving compatibility issues.
-In summary, these alternatives in the inference domain are gradually replacing H100, especially in small-scale inference and fine-tuning tasks, further reducing the demand for H100.
+These cheaper GPUs have proven capable of handling most inference tasks, especially those involving common model architectures (like LLaMA 3).
+Therefore, after resolving compatibility issues, users can opt for these alternative GPUs to reduce costs.
+In summary, these alternatives in the inference domain are gradually replacing H100, particularly in small-scale inference and fine-tuning tasks, further reducing demand for H100.

-Due to fluctuations in the cryptocurrency market, GPU utilization in crypto mining has decreased, leading to a large influx of GPUs into the cloud market.
-Although these GPUs may not be suitable for complex AI training tasks due to hardware limitations, they perform well in simpler AI inference tasks, especially for budget-conscious users handling smaller models (under 10B parameters), making these GPUs a highly cost-effective choice.
+Due to fluctuations in the cryptocurrency market, the usage of GPUs in crypto mining has decreased, leading to a large influx of GPUs into the cloud market.
+Although these GPUs may not be capable of handling complex AI training tasks due to hardware limitations, they perform well in simpler AI inference work, especially for budget-conscious users handling smaller models (under 10B parameters), making these GPUs a highly cost-effective choice.
 With optimization, these GPUs can even run large models at a lower cost than using H100 nodes.

-What is the Current Market Like After the AI Computing Rental Bubble?
+What is the Current Market Like After the GPU Computing Power Rental Bubble Burst?

-The challenges facing new entrants: New public cloud H100 clusters entering the market late may struggle to be profitable, and some investors may incur significant losses.
+The challenges facing new entrants: New public cloud H100 clusters entering the market late may struggle to be profitable, and some investors may suffer significant losses.

-Medium and large model creators have gained value from long-term rentals of H100 computing resources, with these costs covered during financing.
+Medium and large model creators have gained value from long-term rentals of H100 computing resources, with the costs of these resources covered during financing.
 Although some computing resources are not fully utilized, these companies have leveraged these clusters for current and future model training through the financing market, extracting value from them.
-Even with unused resources, they can generate additional income through resale or rental, which lowers market prices, reduces negative impacts, and overall has a positive effect on the ecosystem.
+Even with unused resources, they can generate additional income through resale or rental, which lowers market prices and reduces negative impacts, overall having a positive effect on the ecosystem.

-After the Bubble Bursts: The Low-cost H100 Can Accelerate the Wave of Open-source AI Adoption
+After the Bubble Burst: The Low-Cost H100 Can Accelerate the Wave of Open-Source AI Adoption

 The emergence of low-cost H100 GPUs will drive the development of open-source AI.
 As H100 prices decline, AI developers and hobbyists can run and fine-tune open-source weight models more affordably, leading to broader adoption of these models.
-If future closed-source models (like GPT5++) do not achieve significant technological breakthroughs, the gap between open-source and closed-source models will narrow, promoting the development of AI applications.
+If proprietary models (like GPT5++) do not achieve significant technological breakthroughs in the future, the gap between open-source and proprietary models will narrow, promoting the development of AI applications.
 As the costs of AI inference and fine-tuning decrease, it may trigger a new wave of AI applications, accelerating overall market progress.

 Conclusion: Do Not Purchase Brand New H100s